All Collections

 The event messages originate from "https://www.opinionstage.com" and are serialized as JSON strings.
 The event data JSON has a mandatory "name" key (string) that signals the event type.

-IMPORTANT: the widgets send multiple events to their JavaScript loader code for different purposes.
+IMPORTANT: The widgets send multiple event messages to their JavaScript loader code for different reasons.
 Events that do not have the "name" key are internal and may be subject to change in the future.
-Please do not rely on such events.
-Make sure to use the latest general embed or iframe code when implementing this functionality.
+Please do not use these events because they are unreliable.

 To subscribe to the public events API, use the following code: